 FBI criminal background check

-It is also done before hiring individuals for positions in which they may come in contact with vulnerable individuals such as children, old age people, etc. So if your hire a home help from an authorized agency, you can be sure that the individuals must have gone through criminal background check.
+It is also done before hiring individuals for positions in which they may come in contact with vulnerable individuals such as children, old age people, etc. So if your hire home help from an authorized agency, you can be sure that the individuals must have gone through a criminal background check.

 FBI background check is of crucial importance at schools before hiring staff that will come in direct contact with children at school.
-It ensures that listed criminals or sex offenders can be blocked from entering the schools to ensure safety of the students.
+It ensures that listed criminals or sex offenders can be blocked from entering the schools to ensure the safety of the students.

 When the FBI criminal background check gets done?